Payment plans or no payment plans…that is the question…

 5.)
 HOW CONFIDENT ARE YOU IN THE VALUE THE COURSE WILL PROVIDE TO YOUR CUSTOMERS?

 If your customers take your course and they feel like you did not provide the value you promised to deliver they may not feel as guilty about not providing the remaining payments they promised you.
 To be honest, if you think your content is “ok” you shouldn’t be selling it anyway.

-Keep working on it to make it remarkable.
+You should always increase the price of your course for the payment plan option.
 The increase in price helps to offset the loss associated with the time value of money as well as the risk associated with the payment plans.
 The higher the risk the higher the price for the payment plan option.

 There are so many variables that can go into play but the bottom line is this – will you make more money by offering the payment options versus not?